 The TinyShield Circle Edge LED board has 21 LEDs mounted around the edge of the board.
 These LEDs only use six signals from the TinyDuino using a technique called Charlieplexing, which saves the other I/O for other functions for your project.

-A basic example Arduino sketch that works with the TinyDuino and TinyShield 16 Edge LED boards is shown below:
+A basic example Arduino sketch that works with the TinyDuino and TinyShield 21 Edge LED boards is linked below:

 A library for Charlieplexing can be found on the Arduino Playground: http://playground.arduino.cc/Code/Charlieplex

-Note: A problem with Charlieplexing is that you obviously can’t turn-on all the LED’s at the same time.
-To account for this, you can “flash” them (turn them on and off really quick) at a frequency of at least 50Hz (assuming you don’t want to be able to see them flicker on and off).
+Note: A problem with Charlieplexing is that you can’t turn on all the LED’s at the same time.
+To work around this, you can pulse them (turn them on and off really quick) at a frequency of at least 50Hz to make it appear to your eyes that ithey are constantly on.